Dysart, Iowa: Education

 Union Community School District serves the municipality.
 The district was established on July 1, 1993 by the merger of the Dysart-Geneseo Community School District and La Porte City Community School District; the former was established on July 1, 1966 by the merger of the Dysart and Geneseo school districts.

 Dysart has one kindergarten through fifth grade elementary: Dysart-Geneseo Elementary School.
 Dysart-Geneseo's high school consolidated with La Porte City's in 1989.
 UCS has learning centers located in Dysart and La Porte City, Iowa.
 The district office as well as Union High School and one elementary school are located in La Porte City and the middle, Union Middle School, and another elementary school are located in Dysart.

-Dysart Reporter

-The Dysart Reporter is the weekly newspaper of Dysart, Iowa.
-It is published on Fridays and has a circulation of roughly 900.
-The newspaper has been the definitive source of Dysart area news for 134 years and counting.
-The paper primarily serves the community of Dysart, but also provides news and sports coverage of neighboring communities in Tama and Benton counties.
-The small towns of La Porte City and Clutier are included in this coverage area, along with the combined school district of Union.